-As discussed in Note 1, the financial statements present only the Measure BB Program and do not purport to, and do not present fairly the financial position of the City as of June 30, 2024, the changes in the financial position, or where applicable, its cash flows for the year then ended in accordance to accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Measure F Program and do not purport to, and do not present fairly the financial position of the City as of June 30, 2024, the changes in financial position, or where applicable, its cash flows for the year ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.